danivideda/multisig-wallet-with-staking-capability/README.md

 *Note* :
 1. Each participant have to create this new wallet using `cardano-cli`
-2. It is recommended to separate this wallet from your main wallet, because the process of signing transaction don’t require fees (because the fee will be paid using the fund from script address)
+2. It is recommended to separate this wallet from your "day-to-day use wallet", because the process of signing transaction don’t require fees (because the fee will be paid using the fund from script address)
 3. Keep your **private-key** safe, don’t lose it.

 Create Wallets: